 Looking Back icons appear in blue margin boxes and are

 marked by a swivel arrow.
 These icons point to connections

 between the current subject matter and content that appeared

 earlier in the text.

-Participating in the Healing Earth Community
+Joining the Healing Earth Community of Scholars

 Now it is time to open the Healing Earth chapters and magnify your awe for our magnificent planet.
 Feed your imagination for a healed planet with the fruit of scientific discovery, ethical evaluation, and spiritual reflection.
 Then join the Healing Earth authors, fellow students, and teachers from around the world in acting for the good of the planet Earth.